 Finances and production

 The editions are supported by a charitable non-profit association, the Motion Mountain Physikverein.
-Click here to donate.
+Click here for reasons to donate.
 The association uses the donations under the control of the German tax authorities.
 Your donation to the association, however small, will be used to improve the book and its distribution.
-And your donation is tax-deducible according to German law!
+And your donation is tax-deducible according to German law.
 Two past donors covered a fifth of the expenses, which amount to many tens of thousand Euros.
 Ongoing donations cover less than 5% of all expenses.
 Costs include server and email rent, telecom, SW and HW costs.
-Editors are not hired any more; image and film costs have been reduced to almost zero.
-The book editions are produced with LaTeX, as explained here.
+To reduce expenses, editors are not hired any more; image and film costs have been reduced to almost zero.
+To reduce expenses, book editions are produced with LaTeX, as explained here.

 Fun and learning